anh1303/SmartFace-AIoT-Based-Staff-Management-Attendance-System/README.md

 is_active
 ```

-Model versioning is important so that embeddings generated by different face-recognition models are not mixed incorrectly.
+Model versioning allows embeddings from different face-recognition models to be handled safely during future migrations.

 ---

-## IoT Architecture
+# IoT Architecture

-The system can use Raspberry Pi or another edge device as the interface to physical devices.
+Raspberry Pi or another edge device can interface with physical devices:

 ```text
 Raspberry Pi / Edge Device